BVSSandilyan/Dine-Quick-Smart-Restaurant-Ordering-and-Kitchen-Management-System/dine_quick/README.md

-# 🍽️ Dine Quick — QR Table Ordering App
+# 🍽️ Dine Quick —  Table Ordering App

 A contactless in-restaurant ordering platform.
 Customers scan a table-specific QR code (or link), browse the digital menu, place orders directly to the kitchen, and track progress in real time.